mahendrapaipuri/ceems/website/docs/configuration/security.md

 This will assign all the capabilities that are necessary to run `ceems_exporter` for all the collectors.
 Using file based capabilities will expose those capabilities to anyone on the system that have execute permissions on the binary.
-Although, it does not pose a big security concern, it is better to assign capabilities to a process.
+Although, it does not pose a big security concern, it is advisable to assign capabilities to a process.

 As operators tend to run the exporter within a `systemd` unit file, we can assign